adgellida/ubuntupackages/ReadMe.md

 Compatible with any Debian based system:

-Ubuntu, Xubuntu, Ubuntu Mate Remix, Kubuntu, Lubuntu, Kylin, Edubuntu...
+Ubuntu, Xubuntu, Ubuntu Mate Remix, Linux Mint Mate, Kubuntu, Lubuntu, Kylin, Edubuntu...

 Designed for 14.04 (it has a few 14.10 lines commented by now).

-Recommended for Ubuntu if you have Mate on it on "script 3".

 Instructions
 =============================================